Liana1973/ReCell-Price-Prediction-Project_with-Linear-Regression/README.md

 - Linear Regression Modeling
 - Assumption Testing
 - Business Insights & Recommendations

+ ## Business Objective

+The goal of this project is to help ReCell develop a data-driven pricing strategy for used and refurbished mobile devices by identifying the key factors affecting resale value.

 ## Dataset Features
 The dataset contains information about: